Skip to main content

 Now, let’s get a private key for our wallet, some test ETH for gas, and an Ethereum node in place; all of which we'll need to deploy our smart contract.

-You can follow QuikNode guides to generate a private key and an Ethereum address in JavaScript, Ruby, Python, Go, PHP.
+You can follow QuickNode guides to generate a private key and an Ethereum address in JavaScript, Ruby, Python, Go, PHP.

 Copy and save the private key; we’ll need it in the later steps.

-It is recommended to store sensitive information like private keys in a .env file and get it into the config file using env variable or make a new secondary MetaMask wallet for development purpose.
+It is recommended to store sensitive information like private keys in a .env file and get it into the config file using environment variables or to make a new secondary MetaMask wallet solely for development purposes.

-We’ll deploy our contract on the Ropsten testnet.
+We’ll deploy our contract on the Sepolia testnet.
 To get started, we will need some test ETH in our MetaMask wallet, which we saw in the last step.
-You can get it by going to the Ropsten faucet.
-You'll need to select “Ropsten Test Network” on your MetaMask wallet, copy-paste the wallet address into the text field in the faucet, and then click “Send me test Ether”.

 Setting Up a QuickNode Ethereum Endpoint

-To deploy our contract on Ethereum’s Ropsten blockchain we will need access to an Ethereum Ropsten node.
+To deploy our contract on Ethereum’s Sepolia blockchain we will need access to an Ethereum Sepolia node.
 For that, we could use pretty much any Ethereum client such as Geth or OpenEthereum (fka Parity).
 Since that is a bit too involved for deploying a single contract, we'll just create a free QuickNode account here and easily generate an Ethereum endpoint.
-After you've created your free Ethereum endpoint, copy your HTTP Provider endpoint.
+After you have created your free Ethereum Sepolia endpoint, keep your HTTP Provider URL handy as you'll need it in the next section.

 Open the hardhat.config.js file and paste the following into it: